mik3y/django-spicy-id/README.md

 The following parameters are required at declaration:

 * **`prefix`**: The prefix to use in the encoded form.
 Typically this is a short, descriptive string, like `user` or `acct` and similar. **Note:** This library does not ensure the string you provide is unique within your project.
-You should ensure of that.
+You should ensure that.

 ### Optional Parameters